aspectran/aspectran.github.io/_pages/en/aspectow/why-aspectow.md

 ### 3. Intuitive Rule-Based Development

 In Aspectran, all requests are processed in simple, clear rule units called `Translets`.
-You can freely generate not only simple text responses but also dynamic content using templates, as shown below.
+You can freely generate not only simple text responses but also dynamic content using templates:

 ```xml
 <translet name="hello">